kawansoft/AceQL.Client/README.md

 ### Downloading database schema into a file

-Downloading a schema into a Java `File` is done through the method.
+Downloading a schema into a  `File` is done through the method.
 See the `RemoteDatabaseMetaData` [Documentation](https://www.aceql.com/rest/soft/5.0.1/csharpdoc_sdk/):

 ```C#
 string userPath = Environment.GetFolderPath(Environment.SpecialFolder.UserProfile);